agility-game/infrastructure/300/100/200/100/100/README.md

 # 100 - Connect to an external repository

-To connect to an external repository:
+To connect to an external repository from within GitLab:

 1. On the left sidebar, at the top, select **Create new (+)** and **New project/repository**.
 2. Select **Run CI/CD for external repository**.